gristlabs/grist-help/help/en/docs/team-sharing.md

 allowing you to share a team site's collections of documents in whole or in part with others.
 You may further group documents into [workspaces](workspaces.md) and edit permissions at the workspace-level as well.

-To share a team site, click on the "Manage Team" button in the top right of your team site homepage.
+To share a team site, click on the 'Manage Team' button in the top right of your team site homepage.

 ![team-sharing-manage-users](images/team-sharing/team-sharing-team-site.png)